slthomas72/elasticsearch-terraform/README.md

  5. **Install Docker Compose:**

     ```bash
-    sudo curl -L "https://github.com/docker/compose/releases/download/1.29.2/docker-compose-$(uname -s)-$(uname -m)" -o /usr/local/bin/docker-compose
+    sudo curl -L "https:github.comdockercomposereleasesdownload1.29.2docker-compose-$(uname -s)-$(uname -m)" -o usrlocalbindocker-compose
     ```

     ```bash
-    sudo chmod +x /usr/local/bin/docker-compose
+    sudo chmod +x usrlocalbindocker-compose
     docker-compose --version
     ```
     This command downloads Docker Compose and makes it executable.
 The version command should confirm the installation.

  6. **Run Docker Compose File:**

-    Ensure you are in the correct directory (e.g., /home/azureuser or wherever you want to store your configuration files).
+    Ensure you are in the correct directory (e.g., homeazureuser or wherever you want to store your configuration files).
 Create the docker-compose.yml file on the VM which will set up the Elastic Search instance.

     ```bash
     sudo docker-compose.yml